em3ndez/tiny-web-server/README.md

 - **Filters**: Apply filters to requests for pre-processing or access control.
 - Fairly open

-## WebSocket
+## Web Sockets

 The `TinyWeb.SocketServer` class provides WebSocket support, enabling real-time, bidirectional communication between the server and clients.
 Key features include:

 - **Message Handling**: Register handlers for specific WebSocket paths to process incoming messages.
 - **Secure Communication**: Supports WebSocket handshake and message framing for secure data exchange.
 - **Integration with HTTP Server**: Seamlessly integrate WebSocket functionality with the HTTP server for a unified application architecture.

-These two together are ideal for building lightweight web applications and services that require both HTTP and WebSocket capabilities.
+`TinyWeb.Server` and `TinyWeb.SocketServer` together are ideal for building lightweight web applications and services that require both HTTP and WebSocket capabilities.
 TinyWeb.SocketServer can be run separately.

 ## Rationale